 Instead, gasholders would be located out in the open air.
-The most distinctive visual element was the guide frame; a circular metal structure comprising a frame of metal uprights (often columns) and horizontal girders.
+The most distinctive visual element was the guide frame, a circular metal structure comprising a frame of metal uprights (often columns) and horizontal girders.

 Reinvention in the 19th century

 Gasholders became major feats in civil engineering.
 One branch of gasholder design combined large latticework metal uprights, essentially functioning as buttresses, with horizontal girders.

-It formed part of the urban landscape but also the atmosphere on match days.
+It formed part of the urban landscape and the atmosphere on match days.
 One cricket commentator once mused: ‘As the bowler runs in, it’s so quiet you can hear the creak of the gasometer’.

 Another branch of gasholder design was the development of guide frames as cylindrical ‘lattice shells’.
 These had exceptionally thin metal uprights combined with diagonal beams, reducing the use of horizontal girders until they could be emitted altogether.

-It inspired the development of helical or geodesic structures; a form later seen in Barnes Wallis airframes for aeroplanes (1930s), Buckminster Fuller’s Domes (1950s), and even the skyscraper known as the Gherkin, London.
+It inspired the development of helical or geodesic structures, a form later seen in Barnes Wallis airframes for aeroplanes (1930s), Buckminster Fuller’s Domes (1950s), and even the skyscraper known as the Gherkin, London.

 These gasholders no longer had a guide frame but only a telescopic bell that rose, as it was filled with gas, in a cork-screw or spiral motion.
-Spiral-guided gasholders became the predominant form in the 20th century, widely built around the world.
+Spiral-guided gasholders, widely built worldwide, became the predominant form in the 20th century.

 Decline and New Uses of Gasholders in the 21st century

-Coal gas stopped being used in favour of natural gas transported and eventually stored in the pipelines themselves.
+Coal gas stopped being used in favour of natural gas transported and eventually stored in the pipelines.
 Gasholders became redundant and began to be demolished in large numbers from about 2000 onwards.

 Some gasholders have found inventive new uses.
 The guide frames of the gasholders at Kings Cross now surround apartment blocks and a park.
 A similar scheme is set to be built at Kennington.

-In Oberhausen, Germany, a gasholder is now an epic exhibition space, whilst in Vienna, Austria, there is a neighbourhood built in four gasholders which is known as ‘Gasometer City’.
+In Oberhausen, Germany, a gasholder is now an epic exhibition space, whilst in Vienna, Austria, there is a neighbourhood built in four gasholders known as ‘Gasometer City’.